zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 Both used and unused capacity reservations are eligible for Savings Plan and Reserved Instances term commitment discounts.
 In the previous example, if you have reserved instances for two D2s_v3 VMs in the same Azure region, the billing for two resources (either VM or unused capacity reservation) is zeroed out.
 The remaining eight D2s_v3 are billed normally.
 The term commitment discounts could be applied on either the VM or the unused capacity reservation.

-## Difference between On-demand capacity reservation and reserved instances
+## Difference between on-demand capacity reservation and reserved instances

 | Differences | On-demand capacity reservation | Reserved instances|